pipeforce/pipeforce.github.io/docs/guides/propertystore/15_property_locks.md

 This will create the default lock of type `user` on a property with key `global/app/myapp/data/mydata`.
 This lock will be automatically set as exclusive to the currently logged-in user.

+### Technical Background

+What happens in case a lock must be created for a Property in the backend?

+1. The property attribute `locked` will be set to true.
+In case the lock is if type `trash`, additionally the attribute `trashed` will be set to true.
+See [Property Attributes](docs/propertystore#property-attributes).
+2. A new tag with name `property.lock` will be created and assigned to the locked property.
+The value of the tag will be set to the [lock tag](#getting-a-property-lock) in JSON format.
+3. Any write access to a property in the backend will check whether the property is locked or not and if so, whether the lock must take in effect or not.
+In case the lock is in effect, an exception is thrown.

 ### Lock exclusive to user

 A lock exclusive to a user allows only this particular user to alter the property.